PierreDesbruns/PassePasse/README.md

 A correct master password gives access to the main window containing all entries in a table: first column for entry names; second for usernames; third for passwords; fourth for editing entry; fifth for re-generating password; sixth for deleting entry.

 Double-click on username or password to copy it to clipboard.

 Entry names can be searched in top search bar.
+Search bar is case insensitive.
+Entry names that simply contain the searched word will appear.

 A colored circle next to entry name gives indication on password generation date: green for \< 3 months; orange for \< 6 months; red for \> 6 months.